PRIVACY POLICY

 If any personal data is transferred outside of the UK or EEA, the Firm will take suitable steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK or the EEA and under the Data Protection Legislation.

-As a general rule, the Firm do not share your Personal Data with third parties located outside the EEA, United States of America or Canada, in which countries may offer a lower level of data protection.
+As a general rule, the Firm does not share your Personal Data with third parties located outside the EEA, United States of America or Canada, in which countries may offer a lower level of data protection.

-The Firm will only transfer your personal data to third countries whose levels of data protection are deemed ‘adequate’ by the European Commission, where similar privacy laws exist and in such cases where a contractual agreement is in place.
+The Firm will only transfer your personal data to third countries whose levels of data protection are deemed ‘adequate’ by the European Commission, where similar privacy laws exist and in such cases, where a contractual agreement is in place.

 Data Security